LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting: Data Preparation

 \subsection{Variational Relit Scene Generation}

 StyLitGAN~\cite{StyLitGAN} generates plausible relit images by interpolating StyleGAN's latent space.
-It maps random Gaussian noise $\mathbf{z}$ to a latent style code $\mathbf{w}$, then adds a predefined lighting direction $\mathbf{d}$ to generate relighting images.
+It maps random Gaussian noise $\mathbf{z}$ to a latent style code $\mathbf{w}$, then adds a predefined lighting direction $\mathbf{d}$ to generate relit images.

-However, StyleGAN~\cite{karras2019_stylegan} can suffer from mode collapse when searching its high-dimensional latent space, producing partially identical images from different latent vectors (Fig.~\ref{fig:VAE-GAN}(a)).
-A potential solution is to map real images using a GAN inversion-based approach.
-However, the best-performing GAN inversion method~\cite{bhattad2023make} relies on an optimization-based technique, which is too slow for efficient data curation.
-To address this, we propose variational-StyLitGAN (Fig.~\ref{fig:VAE-GAN}(b)), which maps real-world images to StyleGAN's latent space using a ConvNext-based~\cite{ConvNext} variational encoder $q_{e}(\mathbf{z}|\mathbf{x})$.
-The encoder maps input image $\mathbf{x}$ to a variational latent code $\mathbf{z}$, which is then mapped to style code $\mathbf{w^{+}}$ by the pretrained mapper.
-The frozen StyLitGAN generator $p_{d}(\mathbf{x}|\mathbf{w^{+}})$ reconstructs the scene image $\hat{\mathbf{x}}$.
+However, StyleGAN~\cite{karras2019_stylegan} can suffer from mode collapse when exploring its high-dimensional latent space, producing nearly identical outputs from different samples of the Gaussian distribution (\cref{fig:VAE-GAN}(a)).
+One workaround is to map real images into the latent space via GAN inversion.
+However, the best-performing inversion method~\cite{bhattad2023make} uses an optimization-based approach, which is computationally slow and unsuitable for large-scale data curation.

+To address this, we propose variational-StyLitGAN (\cref{fig:VAE-GAN}(b)), which maps real-world images into StyleGAN's latent space using a ConvNeXt-based~\cite{ConvNext} variational encoder $q_{e}(\mathbf{z}|\mathbf{x})$.
+The encoder maps an input image $\mathbf{x}$ to a variational latent code $\mathbf{z}$, which is then transformed into a style code $\mathbf{w^{+}}$ by a pretrained mapper.
+A frozen StyLitGAN generator $p_{d}(\mathbf{x}|\mathbf{w^{+}})$ reconstructs the scene image $\hat{\mathbf{x}}$.

 We optimize the network using: